1888 North Carolina Tar Heels football team: Formation of the North Carolina Inter-Collegiate Football Association

 The game between Wake Forest and Chapel Hill, the first game of the NCIFA, took place on Friday March 1, 1889 at 4:00 PM local time at the "Athletic Grounds" in Raleigh, where the university team won 33–0 in front of a crowd of around 500 people.
 Chapel Hill began in a V formation and gained 25 yards on the first play.
 Bragaw scored a touchdown, but Graham missed the point after goal as the game reached 15 minutes played, making the score 4–0.
 North Carolina scored again with Rhem and made the point after to get six points.
 Wake Forest managed to push the ball into the university's territory, but failed to score.
 Bragaw scored another touchdown and Graham missed the point after.
 There were no more scores before halftime, leaving the score 14–0.
 Wake Forest got the ball at the start of the second half and drove into the university's half.
 However, they could not advance and even were pushed back into their own half and eventually scored a safety, bring the score to 16–0.
 North Carolina's Graham made a 40-yard drop kick to get another five points.
-Wake Forest scored a safety again and Carolina's Howell and Bragaw followed with a touchdwon apiece, with Graham only making one goal after touchdown between the two scores.
+Wake Forest scored a safety again and Carolina's Howell and Bragaw followed with a touchdown apiece, with Graham only making one goal after touchdown between the two scores.
 The final score was 33–0.
 The News and Observer wrote that Wake Forest was "out witted at every point," especially with the V formation that was used by the Chapel Hill team.
 North Carolina's Bragaw had great runs, while George Graham kicked well.
 Wake Forest's Dowd played the well, but "had no support."
 Governor Daniel Gould Fowle and Wake Forest President Taylor were in attendance.
 The News and Observer wrote that North Carolina was "well-trained," great at their respective positions, and heavier than Wake Forest.